Will GIS thrive in a world of driverless cars?

 For every single movement, the car makes, it calculates based on how this point cloud data is located in geographic space.

 What is the potential for GIS technology to integrate into the new frontier of driverless vehicles?

 And vice versa, how can GIS benefit from a world of driverless cars?

 Percepting its environment with LiDAR and SLAM

 First, let’s understand the brain of driverless cars.
-For each movement the car makes, it uses LiDAR, radar, cameras and position estimators that constantly scan in 360°.
+For each movement the car makes, it uses LiDAR, radar, cameras, and position estimators that constantly scan in 360°.
 Combined with SLAM (Simultaneous Localisation and Mapping), cars map their surroundings in real-time orientating itself based on sensor input.
 This view is far superior to what humans can see.

-This is why driverless cars use 360° LiDAR sensors mounted on the vehicle, which gives full perspective of its surroundings.
+This is why driverless cars use 360° LiDAR sensors mounted on the vehicle, which gives a full perspective of its surroundings.
 As point cloud data is constantly fed into machine learning (ML) algorithms, driverless cars begin to make sense of noisy data.
 This is the underlying brain of the vehicle that can extract features from the road.

 Depending on what’s been labeled to train the neural network, this determines the success of how well it can detect objects on the road.
 Essentially, the more training in various situations, the better it is at discerning say pedestrians from wildlife.

 The growing trend is that driverless cars will only use GPS to provide a rough location for the vehicle because of its unreliability.
 For example, Google’s self-driving car (Waymo) can’t rely on GPS because of its design principles.